Geoblock/FermiPS/README.md

-# TetraStars
+# FermiSimulator
-The project to construct a tetrahedral network for known coordinates of Hypparcos and Gaia stars
+The Fermi Paradox Simulator on tetramesh networks with known coordinates of GAIA stars